ossf/wg-dei/CONTRIBUTING.md

-# Contributing to the DEI Working Group
+# Contributing to the OpenSSF DEI Working Group

 Welcome!
 We're excited that you're interested in contributing to the Diversity, Equity, and Inclusion (DEI) Working Group.
 We aim to create a supportive, inclusive environment where everyone can thrive and make meaningful contributions.